- Everything You Need to Know about Prioritization Frameworks

 9. ICE Scoring

-Using the ICE scoring model, product managers can quickly weigh competing initiatives by assigning each score based on three criteria: impact, confidence, and ease.
+Using the ICE scoring model, product managers can quickly weigh competing initiatives by assigning each a score based on three criteria: impact, confidence, and ease.
 ICE scoring is designed to help product teams promptly decide which projects to take on so they can start work as soon as possible.
 But it is not as rigorous as other frameworks, such as weighted scoring.

 10. Impact Mapping